Visiting people in aged or disability care

-Visitors, residents and staff should read the NSW Health advice for residential aged care facilities and disability care facilities.
-You should also contact the facility to check current arrangements.
+Before visiting people in aged or disability care, you should stay up to date with the NSW Health advice for residential aged care facilities and disability care facilities.
+Contact the facility to check current visiting arrangements.

-Exceptions apply such as if you require care yourself, or you have permission from the facility to visit in exceptional circumstances (e.g. end-of-life visits).
+Exceptions apply such as if you are a resident at the facility, or you have permission from the facility to visit in exceptional circumstances (e.g. end-of-life visits).

-There are steps you can take to keep people safe if you visit residential aged care or residential disability care facilities:
+There are steps you can take to help keep people safe if you visit residential aged or disability care facilities:

 - stay up to date with your recommended vaccinations, including COVID-19 and flu